Pavel Jungwirth

-Pavel Jungwirth (born 20 May 1966 in Prague, Czech Republic) is a Czech physical chemist.
-Since 2004, he has been the head of the Senior Research Group at the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences.
-He has also been a professor in the Faculty of Mathematics and Physics at Charles University since 2000.
-He has also been a senior editor of the Journal of Physical Chemistry since 2009.
-He is popularly known for studying the explosive reaction between alkali metals, such as sodium and potassium, and water; his research on this subject indicates that these reactions result from a Coulomb explosion.
+Pavel Jungwirth (20 May 1966 – 23 July 2026) was a Czech physical chemist.
+From 2004 until his death in 2026, he was the head of the Senior Research Group at the Institute of Organic Chemistry and Biochemistry (IOCB) of the Czech Academy of Sciences.
+He was also a professor in the Faculty of Mathematics and Physics at Charles University from 2000 and a senior editor of the Journal of Physical Chemistry from 2009-2023.
+He was popularly known for studying the explosive reaction between alkali metals, such as sodium and potassium, and water; his research on this subject indicates that these reactions result from a Coulomb explosion.
 He and his colleagues have also discovered a way to slow down this reaction, which they used to determine the source of a blue flash that is briefly produced during the reaction.

-Pavel Jungwirth is a coordinator of an international science competition Dream Chemistry Award.
-The historian of philosophy explores the scientific tradition and its roots in an international context, examining the influence of scientific elites in European history.
-The laureate also appeared on the Academy of Sciences podcast.
+Jungwirth was a coordinator of an international science competition Dream Chemistry Award, and appeared on the Academy of Sciences podcast.

+Jungwirth died by suicide on 23 July 2026, at the age of 60.